wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_getaddressesbyaccount.md

 ---
-title: doge:getaddressesbyaccount \[POST\] {disallowed}
+title: doge:getaddressesbyaccount  {disallowed} - Dogecoin
-description: Returns the list of addresses for the given account.
+description: Example code for the doge:getaddressesbyaccount  {disallowed} json-rpc method. Сomplete guide on how to use doge:getaddressesbyaccount  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters